hash2004/Advanced-Time-Series-App/README.md

 ## Notebooks Description

+### 1. PreProcessing_FeatureEngineering.ipynb
+This notebook covers the preprocessing and feature engineering steps necessary for preparing the data for modeling.

-### 1. ARIMA.ipynb
+### 2. ARIMA.ipynb
 This notebook contains the implementation of the ARIMA (AutoRegressive Integrated Moving Average) model for time series forecasting.

-### 2. ETS.ipynb
-This notebook demonstrates the use of the ETS (Error, Trend, Seasonal) model for time series forecasting.

 ### 3. Hybrid.ipynb
 This notebook combines ANN (Artificial Neural Network) and ARIMA models to create a hybrid forecasting model.